No time to read the full article? No worries.

 Even when things get crazy, honor what your mind and body are asking for in the present moment. 🧠

-Sometimes you will need peace and relaxation, sometimes you will need a creative outlet, and sometimes you’ll need quality time spent with people that you love.
+Sometimes you will need peace and relaxation, sometimes you will need to head to the gym, and sometimes you’ll need quality time spent with people that you love.

 Whatever it is, pay attention to your breathing and emotional state to help assess where you’re at.
 Your needs inside and outside of work will change as life comes at you.
 It’s often surprising how taking time for yourself amidst the craziness is the missing key to success!